microsoft/wpa/.github/analyst_guide.md

 # Introduction

-Welcome to the Analyst Guide of the **wpa** package.
+Welcome to the Analyst Guide of the **wpa** R package.
 This document will guide you through the installation process, explain the package functionality and structure, and get you comfortable with some common functions for analysis.

 ## Before we begin...